joey-qytyku/OS-90-i386/docs/Drivers.md

 Not all busses support sharing IRQs so the extra arbitration step may not be necessary.

+When OS/90 boots, it scans the interrupt vector table IRQ sections for any changes.

 ## Query Devices

 ## Bus_RequestLines(dword handle, byte lines)